Leisure was written by W. H. Davis in 1911

 What is this life if, full of care, We have no time to stand and stare.
 No time to stand beneath the boughs, And stare as long as sheep or cows.
 No time to see, when woods we pass, Where squirrels hide their nuts in grass.
 No time to see, in broad daylight, Streams full of stars, like skies at night.
 No time to turn at Beauty’s glance, And watch her feet, how they can dance.
 No time to wait till her mouth can Enrich that smile her eyes began.
 A poor life this if, full of care, We have no time to stand and stare.

-The video for Leisure and more information is available.
+The video for Leisure which we created and more information is available here.